Tech Talk by Dave Siever

 Heart Rate Variability (HRV) & Audio-Visual Entrainment (AVE)

-The heart beats to several of its own rhythms - within its every beat, between consecutive beats, during breathing and with every thought.
+The heart beats to several of its own rhythms: within its every beat, between consecutive beats, during breathing and with every thought.
 For instance, with every breath we take, our heart speeds up with our in-breath (inspiration) and slows down with our out-breath (expiration).
-The heart also has long, slow swings the span several breaths.
-These slow (low frequency) swings in heart rate reflect a degree of "flight-or-fight" response, anxiety, or sympathetic activation within our bodies in relation to fears, anger and aggression (which are also forms of fear).
+The heart also has long, slow swings that span several breaths.
+These slow (low frequency) swings in heart rate reflect a degree of "flight-or-fight" response, anxiety, or sympathetic activation within our bodies in relation to fears, anger, and aggression (which are also forms of fear).
 Rapid, small (high frequency) variations and "spiking" that show up within the natural variations in heart frequency during breathing, reflect para-sympathetic activity as the heart tries to compensate for the reduced output caused by sympathetic activation.

-Therefore, we can assess heart rate variability, process its spectral properties and see how much heart activity is normal, sympathetic and parasympathetic.
-We can see what thoughts, foods and events can trigger unhealthy heart rhythms and we can use HRV feedback to teach ourselves how to relax.
+Therefore, we can assess heart rate variability, process its spectral properties, and see how much heart activity is normal, sympathetic, and parasympathetic.
+We can see what thoughts, foods, and events can trigger unhealthy heart rhythms and we can use HRV feedback to teach ourselves how to relax.